sissbruecker/linkding/docs/backup.md

 #### Rootless

-If you are running rootless container, you may be passing a `user` that has owns a folder binded to `/etc/linkding/data`.
+If you are running rootless container, you may be passing a `user` that owns the folder binded to `/etc/linkding/data`.

 Given that `/etc/linkding` can only be writted by `root`, you will need to export the backup to `/etc/linkding/data` instead.